 Education is the key priority for students at National Church of England Academy, and meeting individual requirements is essential for progress and success.
 Our curriculum team consider these needs carefully and create an environment that nurtures ability and supports improvement.
-The curriculum is delivered by a team of highly qualified specialists and all aspects of young people’s educational experiences are enhanced by the Academy’s ICT provision.
+The curriculum is delivered by a team of highly qualified specialists and all aspects of young people’s educational experiences are enhanced by the academy’s ICT provision.

 Broad and balanced curriculum

 At National, we provide a curriculum which is broad, balanced, and intellectually fulfilling.
-Throughout the first three years in the Academy, all students follow the National Curriculum, providing a foundation to move into further study.
+Throughout the first three years in the academy, all students follow the national curriculum, providing a foundation to move into further study.
 Our strong emphasis on literacy and numeracy ensures that students leave with key skills valued by potential employers and educational establishments.

-The curriculum prepares pupils by helping them to understand the world in which they live, giving them the skills to transition into adulthood and contribute to society economically and as citizens.
+The curriculum prepares students by helping them to understand the world in which they live, giving them the skills to transition into adulthood and contribute to society economically and as citizens.
 All students are encouraged to progress academically during their time at National.

 Assessment and monitoring

 Assessment and monitoring plays a key part in the success of every student.
-At the start of Key Stages 3, 4 and 5 each student is set challenging targets to work towards.
+At the start of key stages 3, 4 and 5 each student is set challenging targets to work towards.
 Each term, attainment and progress of students is recorded, with all information monitored by staff and reported to parents.
-At the end of Key Stage 4 and 5, external exams are taken to measure each student’s attainment.
+At the end of key stage 4 and 5, external exams are taken to measure each student’s attainment.